Skip to main content

 Confirm the embedding model dimension matches the index or collection dimension.

-Check Settings > Indexing controls for that post type.
+Check Knowledge Base > Settings > Content Rules for that post type.

-Enable Settings > General > Show index button and confirm the user role can access the vector content indexer module.
+Enable Knowledge Base > Settings > Basics > Show index button and confirm the user role can access the vector content indexer module.

 Confirm the selected target contains trained data and the same embedding model is selected.